 In a replication configuration, a database server that sends updates to a set of slave servers.
 It typically dedicates most of its resources to write operations, leaving user queries to the slaves.
-With MySQL media management software

-Enterprise Backup, typically you perform backups on the slave servers rather than the master, to minimize any slowdown of the overall system.
+With MySQL Enterprise Backup, typically you perform backups on the slave servers rather than the master, to minimize any slowdown of the overall system.

-See Also MySQL Enterprise Backup, replication, slave.
+See Also replication, slave.